rail-berkeley/serl/docs/real_franka.md

 ![](./images/robot_infra_interfaces.png)

+### Installation for `serl_robot_infra`

-Follow the [README](serl_robot_infra/README.md) in `serl_robot_infra` for installation and basic robot operation instructions.
+Follow the [README](../serl_robot_infra/README.md) in `serl_robot_infra` for installation and basic robot operation instructions.
+This contains the instruction for installing the impendence-based [serl_franka_controllers](https://github.com/rail-berkeley/serl_franka_controllers).

+After the installation, you should be able to run the robot server, interact with the gym `franka_env` (hardware).

-*NOTE: The following code will not run as it is, since it will require custom data, checkpoints, and robot env.
+> NOTE: The following example code will not run as it is, since it will require custom data, checkpoints, and robot env.
 We provide the code as a reference for how to use SERL with real robots.
 Learn this section in incremental order, starting from the first task (peg insertion) to the last task (bin relocation).
-Modify the code according to your needs. *
+Modify the code according to your needs.

 ## 1. Peg Insertion 📍